 To meet these specialist needs, veterans’ accommodation services are commonly designed to enable peer support between residents, ‘value-added’ services meeting health, education and employment needs, as well as the underlying housing-related support which allows the additional interventions to work.
 They also overcome the barriers that veterans face when accessing mainstream homelessness services, predominantly the tendency to self-exclude from non-veteran specific services.

-Veterans Support for veterans facing homelessness is a key element of Riverside Care and Support services.
-The Beacon, Hardwick House and Mike Jackson House specialist veterans supported accommodation centres are a leading part of Riverside’s practical commitment to veterans, with a further two new centres being built over the next year.
-Key to these housing services are support around employment, training and wellbeing, as well as resettling back into mainstream housing.
+Support for veterans facing homelessness is a key element of Riverside Care and Support services.
+The Beacon, Hardwick House and Mike Jackson House specialist veterans supported accommodation centres are a leading part of Riverside’s practical commitment to veterans.

-We have a unique understanding of veterans’ needs, as our services have been developed by staff, who themselves have served in the Armed Forces, giving our services a targeted approach which is highly successful at working with ex-service personnel.
-This is yet another example of Riverside’s belief in our customers, who are “experts by experience” being pivotal to the design of our effective services.
+We have an understanding of veterans’ needs as our services have been developed by staff who themselves are veterans, giving our services a targeted approach which is highly successful at engaging with veterans.